Familiarize yourself with the graduation requirements for the AMES major or minor.

 - completion of the language requirement for the major.

 - whether a placement exam is required to apply credit toward your AMES major or minor

 - Because of the sequencing of AMES language courses, you may not be able to enroll in the next language level immediately after returning from abroad.

 - Your APAS record will not be updated until your study abroad grades post to your transcript.

 University of Minnesota

-- The College of Liberal Arts offers scholarships that may be used for study abroad, including the Lawrence scholarship specifically for ALL students.
+- The College of Liberal Arts offers scholarships that may be used for study abroad, including the Lawrence scholarship specifically for AMES students.

 - The Institute for Global Studies at the University of Minnesota is offering Foreign Language & Area Studies (FLAS) Fellowships in African, Asian and International Studies.
 The competition is open to undergraduate, graduate and professional degree students to study a modern, less-commonly-taught language (LCTL) in combination with an area studies course.
 Travel to countries on the US State Department travel warning list are not eligible for FLAS funding.